The Best Bars in Sydney for a Cheeky Sunday Session

 36/38 South Steyne, Manly

-Located within Manly stalwart The Steyne, Glasshouse, is a rooftop gin and tonic bar high above The Corso.
-Bright, airy and floral, the venue is fitted out with wood furnishings and oversized windows, allowing maximum afternoon light to stream in.
-For those who love their gin, the wide selection of spirits and tonics, and the complete freedom to customise your own G&T makes The Glasshouse the perfect Sunday arvo hangout.
+Located within Manly stalwart Hotel Steyne, The Rooftop sits pretty high above The Corso.
+Bright and airy, the venue is fitted out with wood furnishings and oversized windows, allowing maximum afternoon light to stream in.
+For those who love a cocktail and ocean views, you'll find that Hotel Steyne is the perfect Sunday arvo hangout.

 75 The Corso, Manly